eliaskosunen/scnlib/docs/pages/mainpage.md

 \subsection main-without-cmake Without CMake

-As mentioned above, the implementation of scnlib depends on fast_float and simdutf.
+As mentioned above, the implementation of scnlib depends on fast_float.
-If you're not using CMake, you'll need to download and build these libraries yourself, and link them with your final binary.
+If you're not using CMake, you'll need to download it yourself, and make it available for the build.
-Note, that fast_float is a header-only library, so there's nothing to link, but simdutf isn't.
+Since fast_float is a header-only library, it doesn't need to be built.

 Headers for scnlib can be found from the `include/` directory, and source files from the `src/` directory.